Kcrypto126/Kcrypto126/README.md

     💫 Senior Web Developer 💫
 </h1>

-**CodingBug** is a dedicated blockchain developer and IT engineer committed to pushing the boundaries of technology and delivering innovative online solutions.
+**CryptoBird** is a dedicated blockchain developer and IT engineer committed to pushing the boundaries of technology and delivering innovative online solutions.
 With a strong emphasis on creating visually captivating and high-performance websites, **CodingBug** integrates the latest industry trends and best practices into every project.
 Through continuous learning and exploration, **CodingBug** transforms ideas into reality, demonstrating the immense potential of technological advancements in the digital landscape.

 <i><h3> My Main Skills</h3></i>
       <ul>